 Direction

-Before you head back, take refreshments in one of the restaurants around the market square and then walk the short kilometre to the station via Judengasse and Viktoriastraße, which commemorates Marie Luise Viktoria (1786-1861), princess of the Coburg duchy.
-Married in second marriage to the Duke of Kent, she was the mother of the British Queen Victoria.
+Before heading back, grab a bite to eat in one of the restaurants around the market square and then walk the kilometre or so to the train station via Judengasse and ViktoriastraĂźe, which commemorates Marie Luise Viktoria (1786-1861), princess of the Coburg ducal family.
+Married in her second marriage to the Duke of Kent, she was the mother of the British Queen Victoria.